 Are there income limits to the ROTH?

 The TSP ROTH is not subjected to income limitations for participants.
-You can contribute to the TSP ROTH even if you are a high income earner without phase out qualifications.
+You can contribute to the TSP ROTH even if you are a high-income earner without a phase out qualifications.

 However, the ROTH IRA is subject to income limitations.
 If the adjusted gross income for your household exceeds $180,000 a year, you will want to talk with a financial professional.
 They can see if a “back door ROTH IRA” potentially makes financial sense for you.